rht-labs/tech-exercise/tests/README.md

 # FIXME test branch
 --set source_ref=tests
 ```
-- [X] gitlab delete all other api patoken's when creating a new one
+- [X] GitLab delete all other api patoken's when creating a new one
 - [X] add a tidy function to delete all git resources at end of tests